walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-qualification.md

 They do not qualify iPhone-to-iPhone migration, recovery after losing all trusted Apple devices, or every signing policy and synchronization failure mode.

+## Samsung StrongBox recovery — September 16

+At `461cb546ac64e77d8110729bba8e72997d2e4821`, a Samsung SM-G998B running
+Android 15 passed SDK recovery checks with StrongBox explicitly required.
+Native readback reported `STRONGBOX`, the expected generated/imported origin and native authorization attributes.
+The generated control signed after reopening.
+Recoverable identities were restored from actual Block Store records after deleting their local test wallet and signing key.
+Signing in a fresh app process retained the original public key, DID and logical IDs.
+Restoration also rejected a weaker encrypted-database destination.

+The recovered configurations were no signing authorization, biometric or device credential approval, and the combined policy with ten-second reuse.
+Fingerprint approval passed throughout the authenticated recovery flow.
+Cancellation returned `AuthorizationNotCompleted` without a signature; the recovered key retained its identity and signed on retry using the existing PIN.
+The timed check verified first use, immediate reuse and use after expiry; the operator confirmed exactly two fingerprint prompts after the previous authorization window had expired.

+On the OnePlus, which does not advertise StrongBox, the same required configuration did not offer native or hardware creation options and left the test wallet without a signing identity.
+Samsung reported encrypted-cloud backup available.
+OnePlus reported it unavailable and refused a synthetic write without leaving a record.
+These were availability checks, not cloud upload or delivery tests.

+All checks used an isolated application and temporary keys/records.
+Test wallets and Block Store records were deleted, and the newly installed test app was removed from Samsung.
+Its accounts, screen lock and biometric enrollment were unchanged.
+This qualifies the tested StrongBox local-loss recovery and authorization cases;
+it does not qualify cross-device transport, cloud restore, or additional hardware, authorization and lifecycle combinations.

 ## Remaining qualification

 - Actual Android device-to-device transfer and encrypted-cloud delivery/restore.